avisi-cloud/terraform-provider-acloud/docs/data-sources/nodepool_join_config.md

 page_title: "acloud_nodepool_join_config Data Source - terraform-provider-acloud"
 subcategory: ""
 description: |-
   Provides access to node join configuration for a node pool.
-Can be used in combination with other terraform providers to provision new Kubernetes Nodes for Bring Your Own Node clusters in Avisi Cloud Kubernetes.
+Can be used in combination with other terraform providers to provision new Kubernetes Nodes for Bring Your Own Node https://docs.avisi.cloud/product/kubernetes/bring-your-own-node/ clusters in Avisi Cloud Kubernetes.
+  With Bring Your Own Node clusters you can retrieve join configuration https://docs.avisi.cloud/docs/how-to/kubernetes-bring-your-own-node/join-nodes-to-cluster/ for new nodes in the form of userdata or install scripts.
+  This datasource only works for Bring Your Own Node clusters.
 ---

 # acloud_nodepool_join_config (Data Source)

 Provides access to node join configuration for a node pool.
-Can be used in combination with other terraform providers to provision new Kubernetes Nodes for Bring Your Own Node clusters in Avisi Cloud Kubernetes.
+Can be used in combination with other terraform providers to provision new Kubernetes Nodes for [Bring Your Own Node](https://docs.avisi.cloud/product/kubernetes/bring-your-own-node/) clusters in Avisi Cloud Kubernetes.

+With Bring Your Own Node clusters you can retrieve [join configuration](https://docs.avisi.cloud/docs/how-to/kubernetes-bring-your-own-node/join-nodes-to-cluster/) for new nodes in the form of userdata or install scripts.
+This datasource only works for Bring Your Own Node clusters.